 Here’s a BTU calculator that will help determine heating needs for a particular room based on square footage.
 Keep in mind, there are a number of mitigating factors that cannot be inputted into an online tool.
 A site visit from a local hearth professional is always best.
 Any way you do the math though, it’s clear that a vent free fireplace offers maximum efficiency.

 Moreover, the cost savings of both installation and operation of a vent free gas fireplace can be substantial.

 Efficient heat translates into lower overall heating costs but that is really just the beginning of your potential savings.
-Hearth and Home Magazine, an industry trade publication, lists the average cost of a vent free fireplace at close to half that of direct vent.
+Hearth and Home Magazine, an industry trade publication, lists the average cost of a vent free fireplace at close to half that of similar vented fireplaces.
 That significant savings is primarily from eliminating the cost of the venting and the associated installation costs.

 If you conduct a Google search using the terms “the pros and cons of vent free gas fireplaces” you end up with 3,770,000 results.
 The debate over vent free gas fireplaces has been waged for close to 40 years